 Penned into the cycling events calendar for the second Sunday each March, the Cape Town Cycle Tour is as much fun to watch as it is to ride.
 Or more fun, depending on your need to expose your derriere to one of those tiny saddles…

-If you’re not one of the 35 000 cyclists taking part in this year’s Cape Town Cycle Tour pack a picnic, slap on some sunblock and come cheer on the riders.
+If you’re not one of the tens of thousands of cyclists taking part in this year’s Cape Town Cycle Tour, pack a picnic, slap on some sunblock and come cheer on the riders.
 Here are the best viewing spots along the route.

 EDINBURGH DRIVE AND BLUE ROUTE

-Paradise Road is good for watching cyclists speed past and start the climb up Edinburgh Drive (or Whineberg Hill as the Cape Argus calls it), which is the steepest gradient of the Tour.
+Paradise Road is good for watching cyclists speed past and start the climb up Edinburgh Drive (or Whineberg Hill as the riders call it), which is the steepest gradient of the Tour.
 If you’re keen to spot a family member or friend then this is the best vantage point, as the cyclists slow down on the ascent.
 And if they’ve done enough training they could still give you a smile.
 The bridges along the Blue Route are also a crowd favourite.